jeremylong/musical-octo-carnival/README.md

 simply add the write permission in the yaml defining the Action.

-Another solution available to GitHub would be to move the functionality of AllStars from an Action in the Marketplace to an integral part of GitHub just like was done with dependabot.
+Another solution available to GitHub would be to move the functionality of AllStar from an Action in the Marketplace to an integral part of GitHub just like was done with dependabot.
 As such, all repository owners could be alerted, just like dependabot, if their repository is setup insecurely.
 The warnings could be displayed only to the repository owners and provide